linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 06.07.2024
+- Topic: Maintenance work completed!
+- Directory: /posts/2024/July/06
+- Description: ``` 🚀🎉 All maintenance at Linkspreed is complete!
+From our information pages to Web4 networks and demos, all platforms are now on new servers with enhanced security and performance! 🔒⚡️ #Linkspreed #Upgrade #Web4 #Security #Performance ```

 ### 05.07.2024
 - Topic: Independence Day + Web4
 - Directory: /posts/2024/July/05